Thank you for your interest in working with EHS! We currently have the following job opportunities available:

 Summer Teaching Internship

-The East Harlem School at Exodus House is seeking college students interested in exploring the field of teaching to intern with our mandatory summer enrichment program.
-Interns will be a part of all aspects of the school including the academic and athletic program, individual tutoring, and extracurricular activities.
+The East Harlem School at Exodus House is seeking college students interested in exploring the field of teaching to intern at our mandatory summer enrichment program for middle school students.
+Interns will be a part of all aspects of the school including the academic and athletic program, field trips, and extracurricular activities.
 Summer interns teach small classes of 6-8 students and should be prepared to show considerable initiative and leadership as they juggle multiple responsibilities, interact with youth in and out of the classroom, and work closely with the EHS faculty and administration.
 Summer interns teach math or humanities, an elective class of their choice, and cover sports periods in the afternoon.
-Intern teachers are responsible for creating lesson plans and assessments and should plan to spend some time in the evenings working on grading.
-Interns must demonstrate a solid academic record and a desire to work with highly motivated youth from East Harlem and surrounding communities.
+Intern teachers are responsible for creating lesson plans and assessments and should plan to spend some time in the evenings working on grading or preparing their lessons.
+Interns must demonstrate a solid academic record and a desire to work with highly motivated youth from East Harlem and the surrounding communities.

 How To Apply

-Interested applicants should submit a resume and cover letter to Katherine Duncan at firstname.lastname@example.org.
-Candidates will be contacted for a phone interview if they are being considered for the position.
+Interested applicants should submit a resume and cover letter to Katherine Duncan at email@example.com.
+Candidates will be contacted for a Skype and/or phone interview if they are being considered for the position.